-- Spanish / English dictionary or home computer/electronic device to access online dictionaries (www.wordreference.com) - 501 Spanish Verbs (book) excellent resource for verb conjugations in all tenses. - Index cards for making flashcards. - Different cored highlighters
+- Spanish / English dictionary or mobile device to access online dictionary such as www.wordreference.com which now has a free app you can download! - 501 Spanish Verbs (book) excellent resource for verb conjugations in all tenses. - Multicolor cards for making flashcards. - Note cards for making flashcards.

-Website / Class Calendar/Google Classroom
+Website / Class Calendar:

 Please visit my teacher website in order to view the class calendar with assignments (Tarea) and important dates, access class documents, and find other useful resources!
-From the JA Secondary Home page, click on 'Academic, 'Teacher Websites', 'Spanish', 'Bocanegra', then choose your class.
+From the JA Secondary home-page, click on 'Faculty and Staff, 'Spanish', then 'Nancy Bocanegra'.